alecchendev/calculator/docs.md

 ### All currently supported units

-Currently full unit names are not supported, only the abbreviations.
+Only the abbreviations are documented here, but full unit names are also supported, e.g. lb -> pound(s), km -> kilometer(s).
+See source code for an exhaustive list.

 Distance: cm, m, km, in, ft, mi